syncfusion-content/uwp-docs/uwp/sfchart/Axis.md

 ### Customizing the OriginLine

-The origin line of axis can be customized by using the [`OriginLineStyle`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~OriginLineStyle.html) property of the ChartAxis.
-The following code demonstrates how to apply style for origin line.
+The origin line of axis can be customized by using the [`OriginLineStyle`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~OriginLineStyle.html) property of ChartAxis.
+The following code demonstrates how to apply style to origin line.

 {% tabs %}